Home Houseplants Monstera vs Philodendron

 Monstera and Philodendron plants are both naturally found in rainforests.
 This means that they’re used to getting indirect light as they reside under a lush canopy of trees.
 However, Philodendron plants are more tolerant of the shade than their Monstera counterparts.

-With a lack of lighting, Monsteras will begin to lose their signature split leaves.
+With no lighting, Monsteras will lose their signature split leaves.
 Meanwhile, Philodendron leaves are prone to burning if they receive too much sunlight.

 In addition, Philodendrons are more likely to need regular trimming as many of them are trailers.
 Due to their climbing nature, people often prefer to keep their Philodendrons in hanging baskets to accommodate their growth patterns.